ethyca/fides/docs/fides/docs/development/developing_fides.md

 `nox -s static_checks`

 This installs and runs the various checks in their own virtual environment for maximum consistency.

----
+For more information about code style in Fides, check [Code Style](code_style.md).

 ## Debugging Fides in VSCode